 If that sounds what you want—or if you try Ubuntu and decide you’d prefer a more traditional desktop environment—look to Linux Mint.

 Linux Mint used to be a bit more different from Ubuntu, offering various media codecs bundled for a more convenient user experience.
 But Ubuntu now makes those much easier to install, and Linux Mint installs them separately (but in a similarly easy way).
-And, since Mint is based off Ubuntu, you can still get a ton of applications and support for it.
+And, since Mint is based on Ubuntu, you can still get a ton of applications and support for it.

 “Try Ubuntu or Mint” is pretty common advice.
 These are great Linux distributions to start with and learn.
 But, if you’re looking for something a bit different, you might want to give Fedora a spin.

-The Fedora developers also work more directly with open source projects like GNOME, making fewer changes and just shipping you the latest, bleeding edge software from these projects.
+The Fedora developers also work more directly with open source projects like GNOME, making fewer changes and just shipping you the latest, bleeding-edge software from these projects.
 This distro gives you the latest and greatest stuff from the community.

 Fedora’s desktop image is now known as “Fedora Workstation” and pitches itself to developers who need to use Linux, providing easy access to development features and software.
 But it can be used by anyone.